segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

    - Select the *fx* icon to see the payloads after plugins ran.
    - Select the single-checked icon to see the payload as it was when the event triggered.
 3. The **Identity** tab
    - This tab enables you to see the information of a user if you're using the `identify` feature.
 You can associate the data to an individual and measure their activity across multiple sessions and devices.
+This tab only shows the user's traits that are on the client.
    - If you're not using the `identify` feature, the user remains anonymous.